-The impairment regulations contained in IFRS 9, which have been applied from 1 January 2018, are based on the expected credit loss model (ECL model) and supersede the incurred loss model (ICL model) stipulated in IAS 39.
-The ECL model under IFRS 9 has not had an additional direct impact on DDM's invested assets.
+The impairment regulations contained in IFRS 9, are based on the expected credit loss model (ECL model).
 Distressed asset portfolios and other long-term receivables from investments are considered credit-impaired under IFRS 9.
 As such lifetime expected credit losses are included in the recovery of the estimated cash flows when calculating the effective interest rate on initial recognition of such assets.
-The Company applies the simplified method to apply lifetime expected credit losses to receivables and cash and cash equivalents, which has not had a significant impact on the financials at initial application.
+The Company applies the simplified method to apply lifetime expected credit losses to receivables and cash and cash equivalents.

 On each reporting date the Company assesses on a forward looking basis the expected credit losses associated with its collection estimates for financial assets held at amortised cost.
 A change in the estimated cashflows would result in a revaluation and/or impairment of the invested asset.
-The assessment applied depends on whether has been a change in $% \left(1\right) =\left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left(1\right) \left(1\right) +\left(1\right) \left(1\right) \left$ credit risk determined by the following factors:
+The assessment applied depends on whether has been a change in credit risk determined by the following factors:

-- a) level of financial difficulty of the obligor: - b) delinquencies in interest or principal payments; and - c) it is likely that the borrower will enter bankruptcy or other financial reorganization.
+- a) level of financial difficulty of the obligor; - b) delinquencies in interest or principal payments; and - it is likely that the borrower will enter bankruptcy or other financial reorganization.